 No. However, re-establishment of rights may be available, if the patent proprietor can prove that the deadline was missed despite all due care required by the circumstances having been taken.

-Which countries are be covered by a Unitary Patent?
+Which countries are covered by a Unitary Patent?

 17 EU member states (Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden) are initially part of the UP and UPC system, with more expected to join the system over time.
 Thus, the first Unitary Patents will cover these 17 states.